colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/manta-dashboards.md

 [Manta Delegator All events](https://dune.com/queries/3722522)

-Some of the most important queries for Manta are mentioned here.
+Some useful queries for Manta are provided:

 | Title                      | Query                                             | Description                                                                                                                                                             |
 | -------------------------- | ------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |